maxinehsu/summary-visualizations/README.md

    - **6/21/24** | Have to debug.
 For some reason the x-axis labels are being sorted in ascending order even though I never sorted them as such.
 As a result, the numerical labels, when shown, are way off (and in the wrong order).

 ### Question 10
-8. Created bar chart of graduation statistics. :arrow_left:
+8. Created bar chart of graduation statistics.

 ### Question 11
 9. Created bar chart of job application/acceptance statistics. :arrow_left: